Student Club and Organizations Contract Info

-If your group is interested in bring a speaker to campus to talk to your members, a contract may be necessary.
-If your speaker is a Notre Dame professor speaking on the area in which they teach at the University, a contract is not necessary.
+If your group is interested in bringing a speaker to campus to talk to your members, a contract may be necessary.
+If your speaker is a Notre Dame professor speaking on the area in which they teach at the University and there is no charge, a contract is not necessary.
 For all others (including unpaid speakers):

-University officials: Any student or group of students, including any branch of Student Government or any student organization or club, wishing to submit an official request or proposal (other than a purely personal communication) to the President, a Vice President, a member of the Board of Trustees, or a member of any University Advisory Council, must first submit the request or proposal in writing through the Associate Vice President for Student Development to the Vice President for Student Affairs or the Vice President's delegate.
+Please note the following Student Activities Policy from duLac: Any student or group of students, including any branch of Student Government or any student organization or club, wishing to submit an official request or proposal (other than a purely personal communication) to the President, a Vice President, a member of the Board of Trustees, or a member of any University Advisory Council, must first submit the request or proposal in writing through the Associate Vice President for Student Development, Mr. M. Brian Coughlin, to the Vice President for Student Affairs, or the Vice President's delegate.

-If your group has a band, DJ (approved DJ list), or other type of entertainer coming to campus, a contract will be necessary.
-Listed below are the two types of Standard Form Entertainment Contracts to use with entertainers.
-Do not use these contracts for speakers (see above).
+If your group has a band, DJ (approved DJ list), or other type of entertainer coming to campus, a contract will be necessary even if the amount is $0

 Movie, TV and Play rights